10 Places You Will Never Visit in Warsaw

 Kino Moskwa was destroyed relatively recently, in 1997.
-In its place now stands Europlex - a modern shopping and office complex.
-The two lion sculptures by Józef Trenarowski are the same stone felines that defended Moskwa.
-Apparently not well enough...
+Europlex, a modern shopping and office complex, stands in its place today.
+The two lion sculptures by Józef Trenarowski are the same stone felines that defended Moskwa – apparently, not well enough...

-In the 30s, a 70-metre tall skyscraper was meant to be erected on this square but plans were changed after the outbreak of the war.
-Instead, in 1962, the first self-service store in Poland was built.
-Designed by Wacław Zalewski and Jerzy Hryniewiecki, Supersam was an accomplished work of post-war modernism.
-Despite the steel and concrete used for the construction, the building appeared light, perhaps thanks to its arched roof, bright lighting and big windows.
+In the 1930s, a 70-metre-tall skyscraper was to be erected at Unii Lubelskiej Square – but with the outbreak of World War II, the project was never realised.
+Instead, Supersam – the first self-service grocery in Poland – was built here in 1962.
+Designed by Wacław Zalewski and Jerzy Hryniewiecki, the building was an accomplished work of post-war modernism.
+Despite the steel and concrete used in its construction, it seemed light and airy, perhaps thanks to its arched roof, bright lighting and big windows.

 Supersam was demolished in 2006.
-For many it was hard to believe that the "great, mathematical and rational sculpture could be taken down", as students from the Massachusetts Institute of Technology commented at an exhibition dedicated to the building's creator.
-In Warsaw, architects, art historians, activists and locals took part in several protests against its demolition.
-But petitions and debates were all in vain, as Supersam never got added to the list of protected buildings.
+For many it was hard to believe that this ‘great, mathematical and rational sculpture could be taken down’, as students from the Massachusetts Institute of Technology commented at an exhibition dedicated to the building's creator.
+In Warsaw, architects, art historians, activists and locals took part in protests against its demolition.
+The debates and petitions were all in vain, however, as Supersam was never added to the list of protected buildings.

-Warsaw's first self-service grocery was promptly replaced by a shopping mall/office building called Plac Unii and designed by Kuryłowicz & Associates.
-The new building is a tip of the hat to skyscrapers of the Chicago school and Poland's pre-war plans for the area that never came to fruition.
+Warsaw's first supermarket was promptly replaced by a shopping and office complex called Plac Unii, designed by Kuryłowicz & Associates.
+The new building is a tip of the hat to skyscrapers of the Chicago school, as well as Poland's never-realised pre-war plans for the district.

 sightseeing in Warsaw